dev-gajanan/course/simple-auth-app/project-steps.md

 Project Setup:

 1. Create a node js project by using

-   a. npm init and manuall fill up each step
+   1. npm init and manuall fill up each step
-   b. npm init -y
+   2. npm init -y

    Note: package.json file will be created in the project that is heart of the project